-24 To pay annual Early Paragraph 1.2 The Applicants apply for all past and further Notably, the Adopted 2017 - Early Community Community payments of ECD Contributions to be Development Strategy states (at page 13), 'Within the Development discharged. early year's timeframe it is expected that the existing Contributions of community (i.e. those living in the Chilmington Hamlet - £50,000 approximately 70 people/30 dwellings - together with a few scattered dwellings elsewhere) will be joined by a further circa 200 dwellings (circa 480 people) within the Chilmington Development Area, by the end of 2019.
-The first new residents are expected early 2019.' - 3 The payment of the first, second and third ECD contributions was predicated upon this expectation.
-However, as at January 2020 the occupation level on site 1.00 was just 30 dwellings (circa 72 people), whilst as at August 2022 some 215 dwellings are occupied (circa 516 people).
+Schedule e 5 - Early Community Developm In this regard the Applicants refer to and rely in particular upon section 8 of the Explanatory Statement accompanying this application in addition to the reasons stated below.
+24. To pay annual Early Community Development Contributions of £50,000 Paragraph 1.2 The Applicants apply for all past and further payments of ECD Contributions to be discharged.
+Notably, the Adopted 2017 - Early Community Development Strategy states (at page 13), 'Within the early year's timeframe it is expected that the existing community (i.e. those living in the Chilmington Hamlet - approximately 70 people/30 dwellings - together with a few scattered dwellings elsewhere) will be joined by a further circa 200 dwellings (circa 480 people) within the Chilmington Development Area, by the end of 2019.
+The first new residents are expected early 2019.'
+The payment of the first, second and third ECD contributions was predicated upon this expectation.
+However, as at January 2020 the occupation level on site was just 30 dwellings (circa 72 people), whilst as at August 2022 some 215 dwellings are occupied (circa 516 people).
 At these occupancy levels, the payments made are not proportionate to the population on site and therefore not in line with their originally intended purpose (as described at paragraph 2 of Schedule 5) and cannot be justified.
-Further, whilst it was originally envisaged that Main Phase 1 would be completed within 5 years, it is not now expected that this phase can be completed until 2031.
+Further, whilst it was originally envisaged that Main Phase I would be completed within 5 years, it is not now expected that this phase can be completed until 2031.

 Given this actual rather than planned housing trajectory and the associated levels of occupancy, the payments due under the existing terms are not proportionate to need in the short term.
-WILL DILOT VOLIM